flatpak/flatpak.github.io/source/getting.html.haml.markdown

   ### Ubuntu

-  A `flatpak` package is available in [Ubuntu 16.10](https://wiki.ubuntu.com/YakketyYak) and newer.

-  For Ubuntu 16.04 a PPA is available.
+  For Ubuntu 16.04 and 16.10 a PPA is available.
 To install, run:

   <pre>
   <span class="unselectable">$ </span>sudo add-apt-repository ppa:alexlarsson/flatpak
   <span class="unselectable">$ </span>sudo apt update
   <span class="unselectable">$ </span>sudo apt install flatpak
   </pre>

+  A `flatpak` package is available in [Ubuntu 16.10](https://wiki.ubuntu.com/YakketyYak) and newer via universe, however this is an older version, and its recommended that you use the one from the PPA.

 </div></div></div></section>